Answers-AI/docubot/docubot/markdown/src/fileProcessor.js.md

-Summary:
-This file is responsible for processing code files, generating documentation using OpenAI's GPT-3, and creating embeddings for the generated documentation.
-It also handles writing the documentation to markdown files and upserting the embeddings to Pinecone, a vector database.

-Import statements:
-- 'fs' and 'path' are Node.js built-in modules for file system operations and handling file paths.
-- 'PineconeClient' is a client for interacting with the Pinecone vector database.
-- Utility functions and OpenAI functions are imported from './utils' and './openai' respectively.

-Script Summary:
-The script exports several functions for processing code files, generating documentation, and creating embeddings.
-It also provides utility functions for determining file types and handling invalid files.

-Internal Functions:
+This JavaScript code is a file processing module that utilizes Node.js, OpenAI, Pinecone, and other libraries to generate documentation for a given codebase.
+The module is designed to work with vector databases and provides various functions to process files, generate summaries, and create embeddings for the documentation.

+Key features and functions of the code include:

+1. `fileProcessor`: Recursively processes files in a given directory, filtering out invalid files and directories based on the provided configuration.
+It compiles completion prompts for each valid file and calculates the token count, model, and cost for the file.

-1. isInvalidFile(filePath, config): Determines if a file is invalid based on the provided configuration.
-Returns true if the file is invalid, false otherwise.
+2. `isInvalidFile`: Determines if a file is invalid based on the provided configuration, checking for invalid paths, file types, and file names.

-2. getFileContents(filePath): Reads the contents of a file and returns an object containing the contents and the file path.
-3. getFileType(filePath, config): Determines the file type based on the provided configuration and returns an object with the type, prompt, template, and skipCompletion properties.
+3. `getFileType`: Identifies the file type based on the file path and configuration, returning an object containing the type, prompt, template, and skipCompletion flag.

-4. getFilePathWithReplacedBase(file, config): Returns the file path with the base replaced by the markdown directory from the configuration.
+4. `batchCompletionProcessor`: Processes files in batches, generating responses for each batch and writing the responses to the corresponding markdown files.

+5. `batchEmbeddingsProcessor`: Processes files in batches, generating embeddings for each file and upserting the embeddings to Pinecone.

+6. `writeResponsesToFile`: Writes the generated responses to the corresponding markdown files.

+7. `writePreviewMarkdownToFile`: Writes the preview prompts to the corresponding markdown files.

+8. `upsertEmbeddingsToPinecone`: Upserts the generated embeddings to Pinecone, a vector database.

-5. generateResponses(files, gptModel): Generates GPT-3 responses for the given files and returns a promise that resolves to an array of responses.
+9. `generateResponses`: Generates responses for the given files using the OpenAI API.

-6. generateEmbeddings(fileContentsArray): Generates embeddings for the given file contents and returns a promise that resolves to an array of embeddings.
+10. `generateEmbeddings`: Generates embeddings for the given file contents using the OpenAI API.

-External Functions:
-1. fileProcessor(dirPath, config): Processes files in the given directory and returns an array of file data objects.
-2. batchCompletionProcessor(files, config): Processes files in batches and generates GPT-3 completions for them.
-3. batchEmbeddingsProcessor(allFilesToProcess, config): Processes files in batches and generates embeddings for them.
-4. splitFiles(files): Splits the files into two arrays, one with files that have skipCompletion set to true, and the other with the rest of the files.
+11. `splitFiles`: Splits the files into two arrays, one containing files with the skipCompletion flag set to true and the other containing the rest of the files.
-5. writeResponsesToFile(files, responses, config): Writes the GPT-3 responses to markdown files.
-6. writePreviewMarkdownToFile(files, config): Writes the preview markdown to files.

-Interaction Summary:
-This file is used by the main application to process code files, generate documentation, and create embeddings.
-It interacts with the OpenAI API for generating GPT-3 completions and embeddings, and the Pinecone API for upserting embeddings to the vector database.

-Developer Questions:
-1. How do I add support for a new file type or language?
-2. How can I customize the GPT-3 prompts for different file types?
-3. How can I change the batch size for processing files?
-4. How can I modify the Pinecone configuration for upserting embeddings?

-Known Issues/Bugs:
-1. The script assumes that the project is an npm project and uses the package.json file for namespacing the repository and its versions.
-This should be made more generic to support all types of projects.
-2. The double extension issue in the 'getFilePathWithReplacedBase' function is currently fixed using a hack.
-This should be addressed properly.

-Todo Items:
-1. Make the script work with all types of projects, not just npm projects.
-2. Fix the double extension issue in the 'getFilePathWithReplacedBase' function.
-3. Improve error handling and logging throughout the script.
+12. `getChangedFilesWithStatus`: Retrieves the changed files with their status (added, modified, or deleted) using Git commands.

+The module exports these functions, making them available for use in other parts of the application.